KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

 .. important::
          **Enterprise Edition only**

-         (1) Only possible in KnowageBD and KnowageSI.
-Using the KnowagePM license, only a technical user can create Dashboard document.
+         (1) Allowance for final users only with KnowageBD and KnowageSI licences.
+Using the KnowagePM license, only a technical user can create a Dashboard document.

 In both cases the user should click on the plus icon available in the right top corner and choose the Dashboard item menu as shown below.